-Presently 21 members serve on the TAP: the chair of the Highway Safety Committee, who also chairs the TAP; three IACP staff members who oversee the DEC Program's implementation, expansion and credentialing process; four regional representatives; a POST representative; two representatives from the medical field; a NHTSA staff person; a representative of a police training academy; a prosecutor; a state DRE coordinator; a toxicologist; a police administrator; two at-large positions (one of whom is the chair of the DRE Section and serves for only one year); and a state Highway Safety Office representative.
+Presently 23 members serve on the TAP: the chair of the Highway Safety Committee, who also chairs the TAP; three IACP staff members who oversee the DEC Program's implementation, expansion and credentialing process; four regional representatives; a POST representative; two representatives from the medical field; a NHTSA staff person; a representative of a police training academy; a prosecutor; a state DRE coordinator; a toxicologist; a police administrator; four at-large positions (one of whom is the chair of the DRE Section and serves for only one year); and a state Highway Safety Office representative.
 The chair makes all appointments.
 To ensure continuity of the TAP, one third of the appointed seats are appointed in a given year.
 A TAP member must be able to attend the Annual TAP Meeting held in conjunction with the IACP annual conference and the TAP Midyear Meeting held in the Spring.
 Regional representatives must be able to attend the annual regional meetings held within their assigned regions.

 The IACP DRE Section